The Hidden Cost of Vibe Coding

 A new pattern, a new problem

-The way most of us code now is fundamentally different from two years ago.
+The way most of us code now is different from two years ago.
 We don't write line by line.
 We describe what we want, accept the patches, scan the diffs.
 Sometimes we don't even fully scan the diffs.
 The friction of producing code has basically disappeared.

 What hasn't disappeared: the cost of remembering what we actually shipped.